Arabesque (film): Plot

-In an undercover mission, Major Sloane kills Professor Ragheeb, an ancient hieroglyphics expert at Oxford University and steals a hieroglyph-encrypted message.
-Sloane then asks Professor David Pollock, who has taken over Ragheeb's class on hieroglyphics, to meet with shipping magnate Nejim Beshraavi on a business matter.
-David declines but changes his mind after being forced to enter a car, where he meets the prime minister of an unnamed Middle Eastern country, Hassan Jena and his ambassador to the United Kingdom, Mohammed Lufti.
-Jena asks David to accept Beshraavi's offer of employment.
+Major Sloane murders Professor Ragheeb, an expert in ancient hieroglyphics at Oxford University, and steals a hieroglyph-encrypted message.
+Sloane then asks American professor David Pollock, who has taken over Ragheeb's class, to meet with shipping magnate Nejim Beshraavi on a lucrative business matter, but David declines.
+He is later approached by Hassan Jena, the prime minister of a Middle Eastern country, and his ambassador to the United Kingdom, Mohammed Lufti.
+Jena convinces David to accept Beshraavi's proposition.